itsthejb/ObjcAssociatedObjectHelpers/README.md

 		@property (assign) id myProperty;
 		@property (copy) id myProperty;

-    Currently, the macros use `OBJC_ASSOCIATION_COPY` to check at runtime if the object conforms to `NSCopying` and `OBJC_ASSOCIATION_RETAIN` otherwise.
+    Currently, the macros check at runtime for `NSCopying` protocol compliance and use `OBJC_ASSOCIATION_COPY` if found and `OBJC_ASSOCIATION_RETAIN` otherwise.
 The test `-[UnitTests testMutableObject]` confirms that a copy is made.
-I think this is The Right Way.
+I think this is The Right Way™.
 It's probably best to use normal semantics with these setters, however.

 Usage
 -----
-No need to link any sources if just using the header file.
-Could create a static library for the `NSObject` category, but not really worthwhile.
+Static library provided for the `NSObject` category, or just use the header file for basic usage.
+Prefered installation by using [CocoaPods](http://cocoapods.org/).

 Testing
 -------
-Test cases provided.
+Thorough test cases provided.

 Macros